JasonQSY/3BodySim/README.md

 # 3BodySim

-Simulate the motion of three body model - the sun, the Jupiter and the waste in UPC 2016 Problem A.
+Simulate the motion of three body model - the sun, the Jupiter and the waste in UPC 2016 Problem A. Motivated by [3Body2Py](https://github.com/davidsousarj/3Body2Py.git).
+Thanks him very much.

 ## Background